Skip to main content

 SAW Panel

-Featuring Gunalan Nadarajan (Art theorist, Curator), Sabine Himmelsbach (Director of House of Electronic Arts (HEK)), and Victoria Ivanova (Head of Innovation at Serpentine Galleries), join our panel discussion examining the complex relationship between arts institutions and technology-driven creative practices.
-Explore how parallel platforms have emerged to support digital art when traditional museums fall short, and discover innovative curatorial approaches that bridge conventional art spaces with technological innovation.
-Panellists will address institutional challenges, alternative exhibition strategies, and the evolving infrastructure needed to support art and technology intersections in contemporary practice.
+Featuring Gunalan Nadarajan (Art theorist, Curator), Sabine Himmelsbach (Director of House of Electronic Arts (HEK)), and Victoria Ivanova (Head of Innovation at Serpentine Galleries), the panel discussion examined the complex relationship between arts institutions and technology-driven creative practices.
+It explored how parallel platforms have emerged to support digital art when traditional museums fall short, and discovered innovative curatorial approaches that bridge conventional art spaces with technological innovation.
+Panellists also addressed institutional challenges, alternative exhibition strategies, and the evolving infrastructure needed to support art and technology intersections in contemporary practice.

 About the Speakers